swiftlang/swift-evolution/proposals/Results-Improvements.md

 This is a purely additive change.

 ## Effect on API resilience
+This proposal adds 2 public functions and 1 static variable via extensions to the frozen enum `Result`.

 API resilience describes the changes one can make to a public API without breaking its ABI.
 Does this proposal introduce features that